Birding with Native Plants

 **host plants: https://docs.google.com/document/d/194TDY4CRKhddCuRf5YN0kG16wrOZPuIhpMrAKGg3LOQ/edit)

-***Remember to clean your feeders at least every two weeks with 9 parts water to 1 part bleach and make sure it dries completely before filling it with food again.
+***Remember to clean your feeders at least every two weeks with 9 parts water to 1 part bleach.
+Make sure it dries completely before filling it with food again.

 __________________________________________________________________________________